 - Rzhevsky and Natasha are at a ball.
 They walk onto a balcony.

-Rzhevsky: Natalie, what a magnificent night this is, with its full moon and bright stars.
+Rzhevsky: Oh Natalie, what a magnificent night this is, with its full moon and bright stars...

 - Two variations on one where Rzhevsky attends a noble's ball and asks to dance with Natalya.

-Natalya: But Lieutenant, your boots are dirty!
-Just look, they are caked in mud!
+Natalya: My goodness, Lieutenant, your boots are filthy!
+Just look at them, they're caked in mud!

-Rzhevsky: Don't you worry, m'lady, once it's dry, it'll fall off by itself. / Rzhevsky: It is not mud, m'lady, but shit.
+Rzhevsky: Don't you worry, m'lady, once it's dry it'll fall off by itself. / Rzhevsky: It's not mud, m'lady, it's shit.

 - Rabinovich.
 A sterotypical Russian Jew: smart, crafty, and very mercantile.
 A quintessential Knight in Sour Armor.
 Most jokes revolve around Rabinovich finding improbable sources of income and, in older stories, vigorously hating the Soviet government.
 Nowadays, can become a slight faux pas (it should be noted, though, that most, if not all, of these jokes were created by Russian Jews themselves, and as such, even those seeming vaguely antisemitic are rather examples of the self-deprecation prominent in Ashkenazi humour).
 The most famous contemporary Rabinovich joke involves Pamyat, a Russian ultra-nationalist (and thus antisemitic) group: